New Jersey Advisor, Richard G. Cody Charged with Fraud

 Failure to Supervise

 Brokerage firms are required to properly supervise all advisors they employ and to ensure that those advisors are complying with applicable FINRA rules and regulations.
 If it can be demonstrated that Cody’s former employers failed to properly supervise him, his employers may be held responsible for the losses in a FINRA arbitration claim.

 If you suffered losses investing with Richard G. Cody and would like a free consultation to discuss your litigation options, please call The White Law Group at 1-888-637-5510.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information about the firm please visit www.whitesecuritieslaw.com.